suhasakowshik/EDISONN/README.md

 # EDISONN: Estimation-based Direct Simulation on Nodal Networks (C++)

 Locking-free, interpolation-free mechanics solver that operates directly on nodal networks.
-EDISONN avoids traditional element shape functions by using local estimation (e.g., LSQ/MLS) for gradients and nodal quadrature for residuals—supporting structural and continuum problems on unstructured meshes.

 ---